Complete Buyer's Guide and Reviews of the Best Cabinet Table Saw On The Market (5 Top Saws Reviewed)

 Is a 52 Inch Rip Capacity Enough?

-For the majority of cabinet makers, a 52 inch fence is plenty.
-However, if you are a high production manufacturing facility, it may make sense for you to go straight to getting a panel saw.
+For the majority of cabinet makers, a 52 inch fence is plenty on a table saw.
+However, if you are a high production manufacturing facility, it may make sense for you to go straight to getting a cabinet table saw or a panel saw.

 While the panel saw will give you the width needed for even wider stock, for the vast majority of cabinet making facilities, a 52 inch fence will get the job done.
 This is especially true considering many cabinet makers take the fence off of their saw altogether and just use their custom sleds.